 There are fats, however, you should be avoiding and these are trans-fatty acids and partially hydrogenated oils.
 You find these fats in deep fried foods, commercially baked goods and margarine.
 These fats change the structure of the natural fatty acid to unnatural forms, which may interfere with the body’s ability to utilise the important essential fatty acids, such as omega-3 fatty acids.

 Choose a variety of colourful fruits and vegetables

 Your eggs are particularly vulnerable to oxidative stress and as we age oxidative stress naturally increases.
 Therefore, you need to match this oxidative stress with powerful antioxidants such as vitamins A, E, C and zinc.
-If you’re keen to make a baby or two, then this is especially important for you.
+(If you’re keen to fall pregnant, then this is especially important for you).

 In addition, antioxidant rich foods support progesterone production, which is that feel good hormone vital for reducing those feelings of irritability, mood swings or low mood that might arise before you get your period.

 Dark green leafy vegetables, blueberries, carrots, pumpkin, capsicum, zucchini, eggplant, avocado, oranges etc, all add some spectacular colour to your plate.
 A lovely side effect of dishing up a good looking colourful meal is the high level of antioxidants you are eating.